 22. Distribution of prize pool

-(1) The Commission must distribute the prize pool for a powerball draw as follows —

-(a) division 1 — 40.0% of the prize pool;

-(b) division 2 — 12.9% of the prize pool;

-(c) division 3 — 5.9% of the prize pool;

-(d) division 4 — 4.6% of the prize pool;

-(e) division 5 — 2.6% of the prize pool;

-(f) division 6 — 11.7% of the prize pool;

-(g) division 7 — 22.3% of the prize pool.
+[(1) repealed]

 (2) The prize pool for a division is to be divided equally between the winning games in that division.

 (3) The Commission may round off the individual entitlement for a prize in a division (other than division 1) to the nearest sum containing a 5 cent multiple.